freakeinstein/freakeinstein.github.io/_posts/2016-10-20-Q-learning-flappy-bird-game-demystified-(part 1).md

  find the processing sketch in github: [source code](https://github.com/freakeinstein/flappy-bird-processing-arduino-sketch)

  **States:** This is the trickiest part.
 This is not my idea.
 I've got this from the internet.
 For a flappy bird, the only requirement is to be in the air and jump over the pipes.
 Whatever the pipe's height, the bird should be worrying about its alignment with the pipe's tip.
 We could represent it with two variables, `width` (current horizontal distance from the pipe's tip) and `height` (current vertical distance from the pipe's tip).
 Thus we could say that, *whatever may be the pipe's height, each state is a relative position from the immediate pipe's tip*.
-Thus, the states (relative positions) near to the pipes will help the bird to jump over the tip whereas, far away states could help the bird to stay alive and keep an average height, always.
+Thus, the states (relative positions) near to the pipes will help the bird to jump over the tip; whereas, far away states could help the bird to stay alive and keep an average height, always.
  ![flapp](https://cloud.githubusercontent.com/assets/19545678/19556794/729255f0-96e0-11e6-9290-7c934e6053bd.jpg)

 **Actions:** `jump` or `no jump`.

 **Reinforcements:**

-- for each action, chech whether the bird is alive, if so, reward positive value, a large negative value otherwise, this is to teach the death traps to the bird.
+- for each action, chech whether the bird is alive, if so, reward positive value, a large negative value, otherwise; this is to teach the death traps to the bird.
 - if the bird crosses the pipe, reward it with relatively big positive value, this is to teach the bird, how to score.
 - give a small negative reward for each jump as energy wastage, and small positive value for free fall (no jump) as energy gains.
 This is to encourage the bird to jump only if it is necessory.

 #### future parts

 In the furute parts we will look at

 - a way to replace the QMatrix with feed forward neural networks (part 2) [currently working on it].
 - a way to introduce computer vision to play by looking, using convolutional neural networks (part 3).